Danielle-Respes/Hidden-Directive-Threat-Hunt-Investigation-Sentinel-MDE-2026/README.md

 ---

-## Preparation and Professional Intent
+## Practice and Community Learning

-**Objective:** My goal for this investigation is to demonstrate a methodical, SOC-standard approach to incident triage, threat hunting, and technical report writing.
+> I believe real expertise is built in the noise by navigating real telemetry and dead ends to understand the why behind the data.

+**Methodology:** I am focusing on iterative query refinement, pivot analysis, and reducing signal noise within complex datasets.
+I prioritize "passive" hunting techniques to ensure that investigation activities do not disrupt critical system uptime.

-**Compliance Framework:** My investigation will be aligned with the NIST Cybersecurity Framework (CSF), specifically focusing on the Detect, Respond, and Recover functions to ensure findings are relevant to government and enterprise security standards.
+**Compliance Alignment:** My investigation will be aligned with the NIST Cybersecurity Framework (CSF), specifically focusing on the Detect, Respond, and Recover functions.

-**Operational Focus:** I am utilizing this exercise to build muscle memory in:
-*   **Active Incident Triage:** Managing a real-time alert queue.
-*   **Telemetry Analysis:** Pivoting through KQL to identify adversary TTPs.
-*   **Technical Documentation:** Producing professional Incident Reports suitable for stakeholder review.
+---

+## Pre-Investigation Planning & Methodology

+> Before the live incident queue drops on July 18, I am establishing the following investigative baseline to ensure a structured response.
+>
+> *Note: I am currently finalizing an active threat hunt (Northpeak Descent) through July 17.*

+> **July 10:** Reviewed event requirements and confirmed environment access protocols.
+Initial setup of report template and evidence logging structure.
+>
+> **July 11–17:** Baseline study of LOG(N) telemetry documentation; reviewing APT TTPs relevant to industrial infrastructure.
+>
+> **July 18 (Launch):** Transitioning focus exclusively to the Hidden Directive live incident queue.

 ---